 '''

-p4 populate -d "From main" -S //projectX/dev -P //projectX/main -r //projectX/dev
+$ p4 populate -d "From main" -S //projectX/dev -r

+$ p4 sync

 '''

-Propagating changes
+Propagate changes

 Streams enable you to isolate stable code from work in progress, and to work concurrently on various projects without impediment.
 Best practice is to periodically update less stable streams from streams that are more stable (by merging), then promote changes to the more stable stream (by copying).
 Merging and copying are streamlined forms of integration.
 In general, propagate change as follows: